CodecoolBase/waste-recycling-java/README.md

           Plastic bag nr.2
           Wrapper foil nr.3
       ```
+    - `Dustbin` instances provide possibility to print to the console their textual representation via the `displayContents()` method

 2. Define the `Garbage` class in a way that other garbage types could use it as their base/parent class, sharing as many behaviour between parent-child as possible.